thecryptoneer/pixelsweeper-blog/docs/_posts/project-summary-pixelsweeper.md

 Aside from sweeping the Pancake Squad floor, PixelSweeper holders will get to vote on which other BNB Chain projects we sweep.

-Eventually, PixelSweeper holders will also have an opportunity to vote on which NFTs will be purchased to be added to the primary PixelSweeper Staker & Player Pots
+Eventually, PixelSweeper holders will also have an opportunity to vote on which NFTs will be purchased to be added to the primary PixelSweeper [Staker Pot]() & [Player Pot](https://blog.pixelsweeper.com/2022/04/13/pixelsweeper-player-pot-overview/ "Player Pot Overview")

 The first vote for PixelSweeper NFT holders will be on which other three BNB Chain collections will have their floor swept from the initial mint.
 This vote will take place after all Sweepers are minted: